galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 ![Cluster territories across the whole section with the selected window outlined, and the window shown enlarged beneath.](../../images/spatial-melanoma-EISTA/plot_output.jpg "The window against the whole section.
 It sits inside the tumour and spans an interface: one melanocytic compartment on the left, another on the right, and a band of immune and stromal cells between them.")

-Two things follow from that choice, and both matter for how the results should be read.

-The window contains an interface rather than uniform tumour, which is what makes the spatial statistics later worth reading: there is something for adjacency to detect.
-And it cannot contain everything.
-Keratinocytes, mast cells and an inflammatory fibroblast population live in the epidermal lobe at the opposite end of the tissue, several millimetres away, so they are absent from every result that follows.
-Their absence is a property of the window, not a finding about the tumour.

 > <details-title>Elements in the object</details-title>
 >
 > | Element type | Name | Contents |